Special Delivery: Programming with Mailbox Types (Extended Version): Pat: A Core Language with Mailbox Types

 \paragraph*{Guards.}

 Rule \textsc{TG-GuardSeq} types a sequence of guards, ensuring that each guard is typable under the same type environment and with the same return type.
 Rule \textsc{TG-Fail} types a failure guard: since the type system will ensure that such a guard is never evaluated, it can have any type environment and any type, and is typable under pattern literal $\mbzero$.
 Rule \textsc{TG-Free} types a guard of the form $\free{M}$, where $M$ has type $\tya$.
-Finally, rule \textsc{TG-Recv} types a guard of the form $\receive{m}{\seq{x}}{y}{\tma}$, that retrieves a message with tag $\msgtag{m}$ from the mailbox, binding its payloads (whose types are retrieved from the signature for message $\msgtag{m}$) to $\seq{x}$, and re-binding the mailbox to $y$ with an updated type in continuation $\tma$.
-The payloads are made \emph{usable} rather than returnable, as otherwise the payloads could interfere with the names in the enclosing context.